-Before starting the chapter, ask the students to read the comic given in page number 7 to understand the recap of the topic.
+Before starting the chapter, ask the students to read the comic given on page 7 to understand the recap of the topic.

 Introduce the students with their best friend - Computer.

 Encourage the students to name some things which they see around themselves.